imagej/imagej.github.io/pages/2016-12-20_-_Fiji_+_KNIP_hackathon.md

 ### Tobias Pietzsch

-  - With , worked on Mastodon/TrackMate3, in particular the unified handling of adapter views onto the main tracking model.
+  - With {% include Person content="JeanYvesTinevez" %}, worked on
+    Mastodon/TrackMate3, in particular the unified handling of adapter views onto the main tracking model.
-  - With , worked towards integration of caching mechanisms into unified scijava/imglib2 cache; generalization of BigDataViewer cache.
+  - With {% include Person content="Saalfeld" %}, worked towards
+    integration of caching mechanisms into unified scijava/imglib2 cache; generalization of BigDataViewer cache.
   - Added support in [ui-behaviour](https://github.com/scijava/ui-behaviour) for
     triggering multiple behaviours in parallel.